galaxyproject/training-material/topics/assembly/tutorials/chloroplast-assembly/tutorial.md

 >    https://zenodo.org/record/3567224/files/sweet-potato-chloroplast-illumina-tiny.fastq
 >    https://zenodo.org/record/3567224/files/sweet-potato-chloroplast-nanopore-tiny.fastq
 >    ```
 {: .hands_on}

 * Map the Illumina reads (the new "tiny" dataset) to the `polished-assembly.fasta`, the same way we did before, using bwa mem.
-* This creates one output file: re-name it `illumina-tiny.bam`.
+* This creates one output file: re-name it `illumina-tiny.bam`
 * Map the Nanopore reads (the new "tiny" dataset) to the `polished-assembly.fasta`.
-The settings will be the same, except `Select analysis mode` should be `Nanopore`.
+The settings will be the same, except `Select analysis mode` should be `Nanopore`
-* This creates one output file: re-name it `nanopore-tiny.bam`.
+* This creates one output file: re-name it `nanopore-tiny.bam`

 > ### {% icon hands_on %} Hands-on: Visualise mapped reads